Revolutionized-IoT2/.github/profile/README.md

 The values are injected into the served JavaScript every time the container starts, so a restart is enough to change them.
 The UI is served by nginx on port 80.

-> [!WARNING]
+> [!NOTE]
-> The browser connects to MQTT directly, so these credentials are visible to every user of the UI.
-Use a dedicated, least-privilege MQTT account for the UI, protected by broker ACLs, and keep the UI on a trusted network.
+> The browser connects to MQTT directly, so anyone who can open the UI can see these credentials.
+That's fine on an isolated single-user network.
+If other users get access later, see [Security considerations](#security-considerations).

 Start the UI.